plasmatech8/petite-router/README.md

 💉 **HTML Content Injection**:

 Fetch and inject HTML content from URLs using the `r-html` directive, with support for loading indicators and error handling.

+🚥 **Route Parameters**:

+Use the `Router` instance (attached to window) to obtain route parameters and perform programmatic navigation.

 🪝 **After Navigation & Injection Hooks**:

-Use the methods on the `Router` instance to register callbacks required when your page changes.
+Use the methods on the `Router` instance to register callbacks required when your page changes due to navigation or HTML injection.

 ## Installation